How to Send Bulk WhatsApp Messages Without Getting Banned in 2026

 How much does it cost to send bulk WhatsApp messages?

-Bulk WhatsApp messaging through the API costs Meta's per-message rate (varying by country and category — $0.001 to $0.085 per message) plus your BSP's platform fee.
-ChatDaddy charges 0% message markup, so you pay Meta's exact rates plus a $29/month platform fee.
+Bulk WhatsApp messaging through the API costs Meta's per-message rate (varying by country and category — $0.001 to $0.085 per message) plus your ISV partner's platform fee.
+ChatDaddy charges 0% message markup, so you pay Meta's exact rates plus platform plans starting at $119/month (Basic).
 For detailed pricing by country, see our WhatsApp API pricing guide.

 Can I send bulk WhatsApp messages for free?